Yorko/Yorko/README.md

 - Jan 2017 - Jun 2018.
 Worked as a Data Scientist @ Russian IT giant Mail.Ru Group
 - Jun 2018 - Apr 2020.
 Worked as a Data Scientist focusing on NLP @ KPN, the Netherlands
 - 2017 - curr.
 Leading open Machine Learning course [mlcourse.ai](https://www.kaggle.com/kashnitsky/mlcourse)
-- Apr 2020 - Worked as a Principal ML Scientist focusing on NLP and Research Integrity @ Elsevier, the Netherlands
+- Apr 2020 – Jun 2024.
+Worked as a Principal ML Scientist focusing on NLP and Research Integrity @ Elsevier, the Netherlands
 - Jun 2024 – curr.
 Working as a Staff GenAI Field Solution Architect @ Google Cloud